Micz26/Mikolaj-Czachorowski-Machine-Learning-Summer-Trainee/README.md

     ```
     export OPENAI_API_KEY=your_api_key
     ```
-## Usage
+## Configuration and Operation

 After completing all installation steps, you can run the code.
-When creating any of the RAG models provided by me, indexes are generated for different models and saved in the [data folder](data/), so you don't need to create the index again later; it is loaded instead.
-If you want to use my models outside the notebook, you may need to customize the code.
-For example, the basic `get_index` function:
+When creating any of the RAG models provided by me, indexes are generated for different models and saved in the [data folder](data/), so there is no need to create the index again later; it is loaded instead.
+To use my models outside the [notebooks folder](notebooks), some code changes in [indexing strategy functions](source/index_utils.py) and [RAG models implementation](source/rag_model.py) might be needed.
+For example, in the basic _`get_index`_ function:

 ```python
 def get_index(title, text):